-- 2. The three currently occupied LLNB roosts (Jack-in-the-Pulpit, Sauceda Cave, and Mohawk 45) will be monitored regularly, and the data will be provided to the USFWS and AZGFD.
+- 2. The three occupied LLNB roosts will be monitored regularly, and the data will be provided to the USFWS and AZGFD.
 Research is encouraged to determine the occupancy and use patterns of this roost by LLNB. - 3.
 To better understand occupancy and use patterns by the LLNB, forage phenology monitoring site(s) may be established to track forage resources over time.
 This effort will follow protocols consistent with the U.S. National Phenology Network's ongoing program to monitor plant phenology across the U.S. The results will be added to the National Phenology Network system.
 Conducting forage phenology monitoring at the BMGR depends on time and funding availability.